I am pleased that you want to know more about me!

 I love relationships, and enjoy nurturing the ones that are genuine.
 I say that I have a bleeding heart because I hate watching people that I know suffer.
 I have a giving heart and love to touch other people's for their benefit, not mine.

 I am surrounded by an amazing support team including my parents, my husband, and very close senior photographers.
 I continually move forward despite the obstacles that come across my path.
-It can only challenge me to develop into a better person and have better skills.
+It can only challenge me to develop into a better person and refine my skills.

-I recently saw one of my favorite comedians Brian Regan do a stand-up show.
-He told a long joke and at the end, only a few people laughed.
+A few years ago, I saw one of my favorite comedians, Brian Regan, do a stand-up show.
+He told a long joke, and at the end, only a few people laughed.
 He just looked out at the crowd, leaned forward, and tapped the toes of his foot on the stage behind him.
 He said "That's how you know a joke isn't funny.
 You just try it out."
 The audience applauded loudly in his support.
 He continued by saying, "You have to risk failure, you have to risk failure."